solana-foundation/solana-improvement-documents/proposals/0120-guidance-on-compute-cost-estimation.md

 ## Summary

-Recommands procedure to measure then estimate compute cost for programs.
+Recommends procedure to measure then estimate compute cost for programs.

 ## Motivation